4 meetings with Russians disclosed by Jared Kushner

 "The Ambassador said that would not be possible and so we all agreed that we would receive this information after the Inauguration," Kushner said.
 "Nothing else occurred.
 I did not suggest a 'secret back channel.'"

-Kushner said he went to a meeting with a Russian banker, Sergey Gorkov, after being repeatedly asked to do so by Kislyak.
+Kushner said he attended a meeting in New York with a Russian banker, Sergey Gorkov, after being asked to do so by Kislyak.

 But Kushner insisted that the meeting had nothing to do with his work as a businessman.
 He said the men did not discuss sanctions against Russia or anything about "my companies, business transactions, real estate projects, loans, banking arrangements or any private business of any kind."